selkies-project/docker-nvidia-glx-desktop/README.md

 [CloudRetro](https://github.com/giongto35/cloud-game) and [CloudMorph](https://github.com/giongto35/cloud-morph): This uses WebRTC in a web browser, like the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) project.
 The principles of this project are pretty similar to our project.
 However, hardware acceleration across various GPUs is currently not implemented.
 Hardware acceleration is critical to remote desktop and workload performance, and therefore you should use our repository if you need hardware acceleration.

-[neko](https://github.com/m1k1o/neko): Uses WebRTC in a web browser with a text chat, containers can be used, but hardware acceleration is very limited.
-Use this if you want the best performance while requiring multiple users to be able to access the screen.
+[neko](https://github.com/m1k1o/neko): Uses WebRTC in a web browser with a text chat, and it is also designed for containers (uses GStreamer too), but I had a hard time in conditions where more than one port can't be exposed or when using reverse proxies.
+Use this if you want good performance while requiring multiple users to be able to access the screen.
 However, note that you can always use conference software such as [Zoom](https://zoom.us), [Jitsi](https://meet.jit.si), or [BigBlueButton](https://bigbluebutton.org) to share your screen while using our container.

 [RustDesk](https://github.com/rustdesk/rustdesk): This is an open-source TeamViewer or AnyDesk.
-You can use this to have other people control your container if you need to.
+You can use this to have other people control your node if you need to.

 [Weylus](https://github.com/H-M-H/Weylus): This is a very interesting project, and has many technologies in common.
 Use this if you want to turn your tablet or smartphone to a graphic tablet for your PC.